BeatrisIlieva/drf-react-gems/README.md

 ### REST API Implementation

--   The backend utilizes DRF API views and serializers to provide all features to the React frontend, rather than using Django’s traditional HTML templates.
+-   The backend utilizes DRF API views and serializers to provide all features to the React frontend
--   All business logic—including authentication, products, shopping bag, wishlist, orders, and reviews—is exposed through RESTful API endpoints.

 <p align="right" dir="auto"><a href="#drf-react-gems">Back To Top</a></p>

 ### Django User Extension

--   **Custom user model:** Uses email as the primary login identifier, with unique username and additional fields for marketing consent.
+-   **Custom user model:** Uses email as the primary login identifier, with unique username and additional fields for marketing consent

--   **User profile:** Stores personal and shipping information in a dedicated profile model linked one-to-one with the user.
+-   **User profile:** Stores personal and shipping information in a dedicated profile model linked one-to-one with the user

--   **User photo:** Handles user profile pictures with cloud storage and automatic optimization.
+-   **User photo:** Handles user profile pictures with cloud storage

 -   **Automatic profile and photo creation using signals:** [server/src/accounts/signals.py](https://github.com/beatrisilieva/drf-react-gems/blob/main/server/src/accounts/signals.py)